 This trip is a full circuit of the Lake District visiting the main valleys of the National Park and crossing a number of great mountain passes.
-Designed to give a wonderful taste of what the Lake District has to offer, we also give options on Stage 1 and Stage 5 to claim some key summits; Helvellyn and Scafell Pike.
+Designed to give a wonderful taste of what the Lake District has to offer, our routecards also give options on Stage 1 and Stage 5 to claim some key summits: Helvellyn and Scafell Pike.

 Our Lakeland trip involve a broad mix of terrain from easy paths across fields to rocky paths across the massifs.
 Everything is within the context of hillwalking in the UK and is achieveable for a normal fit walker.
 A typical path is hard-packed earth, or mud if it has been raining!
-We also find stonier sections and some drops to the side (particularly on the optional descent from Helvellyn via Striding Edge)!
+We also find stonier sections and some drops to the side (particularly on the optional descent from Helvellyn via Striding Edge, which has substantial drops on both sides and is a narrow path on a thin crest of rock.)
 Around the Scafell area the going is particularly rocky and rough, with careful navigation required if the cloud is low.

 Is it for me?

 Exploring the Lakes is a treat for any walker who likes to spend time in the mountains (and valleys).
 The Lake District, although not as high as the mountains of the Alps, is dramatic and beautiful in its own way.
 Many a walker and photographer has fallen in love with the Lakeland fells.
-The lush green valleys of the South contrast nicely to the bold hills of the North and East, the rockiness of the West.
+The lush green valleys of the South contrast nicely with the bold hills of the North and East, and with the rockiness of the West.